 The artwork included the phrase "Nine Deep Trax", and the cassette is often referred to as such.
 It included edits of several unreleased tracks by various NPG Records artists, many of which remain unreleased.
 Unlike many samplers, the edits contained the beginning and ending of most tracks, with the edits taking place in the core of the song, rather than a simple fade-out at the end.

+Come 2 My House had previously been released on Come 2 My House.
 Man'O'War (Remix) was released in 2001 on Rave In2 The Joy Fantastic.
 Peace and 2045: Radical Man were both released in 2001 on the Peace single, attributed to the New Power Generation (although 2045: Radical Man had also been released in late 2000 on the Bamboozled soundtrack album attributed to Prince).
-Come 2 My House had previously been released on Come 2 My House.
+In 2001, the full version of the Hit U In The Socket remix was offered as an mp3 download as part of NPG Music Club Edition # 4.